The Architecture of Agency Volume 3 The Turing Test and Its Successors

 The metrics are empirical and adversarial.
 Cross-domain transfer: can it preserve invariants of meaning across wildly different contexts?
 Counterfactual reasoning: does it stay internally consistent under hypothetical change?
 Narrative stability: does its identity persist across long spans of interaction?
 Self-repair: when it contradicts itself, can it notice and reconcile the tension?
 Where Turing’s game rewarded persuasive fluency, the successor rewards stability under stress — a crucial correction, because fluency is exactly the dimension on which these systems most outrun their own cognition, and the ways their fluency fails are the ways an imitation game never catches.
 The examiner is no longer a human judge primed to be charmed or deceived.
 The examiner is reality.
 A coherent mind survives contact with contradiction; an incoherent one unravels.

 The pivot from Turing’s test to its successor is the pivot from persuasion to endurance.
-The imitation game measured the ability to pass for something; the coherence game measures the ability to remain something.
-Turing proved that thinking could be inferred behaviorally.
-The successor requires that mind be demonstrated structurally.
-The test of thought is no longer what one can say, but what one can sustain.
+The imitation game measures the ability to pass for something; the coherence probes measure the ability to sustain relations across time and challenge.
+Turing showed how cognition could be approached through behavioral evidence.
+Structural claims require architectural evidence too.